Orpius/SDK/docs/UserGuide/index.md

 * **Tools Integration** with Built-in tools that provide core capabilities out of the box and support for custom tooling

 ## Built-in Productivity Features

 The following examples show some of the productivity features available directly in the Console.
-These may give you a sense of what you can achieve in your own applications, though with custom tooling you can expand the capabilities much further.
+These may give you some sense of what you can achieve in your own applications, though with custom tooling you can expand the capabilities much further.

 For example, you can use chat in the Console to instruct Orpius to:
 * Schedule and carry out tasks
 * Read, analyze, and write files
 * Apply image analysis to video streams in real time
 * Send emails and notifications to members of your team
-* Organize meeting that suit everyone’s time zone
+* Organize meeting that suit everyone's time zone

 # Deployment

 Currently, the Orpius platform is deployed as a single-tenant cloud service.
 Support for on-premises deployments is planned.

+**Note**: A multitenant environment is provided for evaluation and proof-of-concept testing.

 # System Structure Overview

 Orpius is organized around organizations and spaces.

 At the top level is the **Organization**, which represents your company or team.
 Each Organization contains one or more **Spaces**.